Policies and Procedures

 Medicines

 *Medicines must be stored in their original containers, clearly labeled and inaccessible to children.
 Medicines at sunflowers will be clearly labeled with the child's name and stored in the bathroom.
-Some medicines maybe stored in a locked cupboard if necessary.
+Some medicines may be stored in a locked cupboard if necessary.

-*Medicines are not administered unless a doctor has prescribed them for that child or a medical professional has given advice to administer pain relief medications.
+*Medicines are not administered unless a doctor has prescribed them for that child, or a medical professional has given advice to administer pain relief medications.

 *The parent must fill in a medication form and give written permission to administer any medication.
 Medication will be administered by a senior staff member and be witnessed by another member of staff.